OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 # Microsoft Graph: Building Microsoft Graph Applications - 200 Level
 ----------------
-In this lab, you will through building applications that connect with the Microsoft Graph using multiple technologies.
+In this lab, you will walk through building applications that connect with the Microsoft Graph API using multiple technologies.

 ## Table of Contents
 1. [Build a .NET console application using Microsoft Graph](#dotnetconsoleapp)